Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

 Most PTO-driven implements for walk-behind tractors have a gearbox for the rotating shafts/gears.
 The “rule of thumb” on implement gearboxes is to keep the oil level at ½ full.
 There are usually no dip-sticks on implements, but half-full can be determined by simply looking at the gearbox and judging roughly half the height…this will typically result in the gear oil level being about 2 inches below the top of the filler port.
 You can also stick a wire or thin screwdriver in to gauge the level.
 EXCEPTION: The Berta Rotary Plows have an oil fill/check port on the SIDE of their gearbox, oriented at the halfway point.
 So all you have to do is remove the plug with the plow sitting level on its plow rotor (OFF the tractor, so the top cover of the plow is parallel to the ground), and if oil oozes out, the oil level is correct.
 If none comes out, put oil in until it wants to come back out the hole.

 The type of oil used in most implement gearboxes is SAE 90w, 80w90 or 85w140 gear oil or any similar-weight gear oil.
 Implements are not typically choosy about oil weight…it is more important that there is oil in it!!
 EXCEPTION: The R2 Rinaldi brand Power Harrows recommend an EP, NLGI “0” Grease (in mechanic or electrician lingo, “One Ot” Grease) …this is a very light-weight grease, which liquefies (when at operating temperature) to a thick gear oil.
 (EP stands for Extreme Pressure).
-The power harrows do not need to be half-full…one-third full is fine.
+The power harrows do not need to be half-full…one-third full is fine, or just enough oil/grease to cover the gears.
 Also, if it is below 75 degrees, it is best to run the harrow a few minutes before checking the oil to warm it up, as in cooler temps the lubricant is too thick to “flow” well and may not give a good reading.
-NOTE: A common grease that meets these specs is John Deere Corn Head Grease If it is too hard to find the “0” grease, you can also use “00” (double-Ot) grease…this is available at most Tractor Supply stores as “cotton picker spindle grease”.
+NOTE: A common grease that meets these specs is John Deere Corn Head Grease NOTE If it is too hard to find the “0” grease in your area, you can also use “00” (double-Ot) grease…this is available at most Tractor Supply stores as “cotton picker spindle grease”.
+It is a little thinner that the “single Ot” grease, but it will work fine.

 Oil level in implements should be checked AT LEAST once per year, and MORE in implements where the output shaft is exposed to lots of material that could wrap around the shaft and damage the oil seals (such as a Brush Mower).
 Gear oil in implements does not need to be changed much, since implement gearboxes are typically “sealed” (non-vented), and therefore moisture cannot get in.
 Still, it is a good idea to change gear oil every two or three years….UNLESS you switch to Synthetic gear oil, in which case you can leave the stuff in there 10 years or more, as synthetic gear oil has amazing lifespan characteristics.
 (Most synthetic gear oil is something like 75w90 or 75w140, and these are fine.)

 Only a few implements have grease fittings on them; these are lubricated with multi-purpose grease in a standard zerk-type grease gun.
+Typically you pump the grease gun until grease is visible oozing out nearby (unless otherwise noted below).
 These implements are:

 - Lawn mowers: On front caster wheels; grease every 30 hours of use